Chart Color Schemes

 West Melbourne - Residential hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-West Melbourne - Residential has a median age of 32 years, which is younger than the Greater Melbourne average of 37 years and significantly lower than the national average of 38 years.
-Compared to Greater Melbourne, West Melbourne - Residential has a higher concentration of residents aged 25-34 (37.9%) but fewer residents aged 5-14 (4.5%).
-This concentration is well above the national average of 14.5%.
-According to post-2021 Census data, the 35 to 44 age group has grown from 17.5% to 19.5% of the population.
-Conversely, the 25 to 34 cohort has declined from 40.0% to 37.9%.
-Demographic modeling suggests that by 2041, West Melbourne - Residential's age profile will evolve significantly.
-The 25 to 34 cohort is projected to grow at a rate of 40%, adding 1,424 residents to reach a total of 4,951.
+West Melbourne - Residential has a median age of 32 years, which is younger than Greater Melbourne's average of 37 and significantly lower than the national average of 38 years.
+Compared to Greater Melbourne, West Melbourne - Residential has a higher proportion of residents aged 25-34 (37.9%) but fewer residents aged 5-14 (4.5%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+According to data from the 2021 Census, the proportion of residents aged 35-44 has increased from 17.5% to 19.5%, while the proportion of those aged 25-34 has decreased from 40.0% to 37.9%.
+By 2041, demographic modeling suggests that West Melbourne - Residential's age profile will change significantly.
+The 25-34 age group is projected to grow by 40%, adding 1,424 residents to reach a total of 4,951 residents in this age bracket.